charmed-kubernetes/layer-etcd/README.md

 # Migrate from Deb to Snap

+> This only applies if you are upgrading an existing etcd charm deployment.
+New
+> deployments will default to snap delivery.
+Migration will not be an issue in
+> this scenario.

 Revision 24 of etcd was the last published version installing etcd from the debian packages.
 25+ installs from the snap store (or resource).
 During the migration process, you will be notified that a classic installation exists and